ga4gh-discovery/data-connect/hugo/content/docs/use-exisitng-data/using-trino/doc.md

 ---
 ### The dbGaP GECCO Example

-In the [provision data section](/docs/getting-started/provision-data/), we've shown a quick start recipe with the [ga4gh-search-adapter-presto](https://github.com/DNAstack/ga4gh-search-adapter-presto) docker container connected to a Presto instance hosted at `https://presto-public.prod.dnastack.com`.
+In the [provision data section](/docs/getting-started/provision-data/), we've shown a quick start recipe with the [ga4gh-search-adapter-presto](https://github.com/DNAstack/ga4gh-search-adapter-presto) docker container connected to a Trino instance hosted at `https://presto-public.prod.dnastack.com`.
 This section provides more information on how this was accomplished.

 {{<code/float-window>}}
 {{%content-textbox%}}